TimiFafi/Nigerian-Fashion-Company-Financial-Model/README.md

 # Nigerian-Fashion-Company-Financial-Model
-5-Year Financial Model and DCF Valuation for a Nigerian Fashion Company
+5-Year Financial Model for a Nigerian Fashion Company

 ## Overview
 Developed a 5-year business forecasting model for a Nigerian fashion company to evaluate revenue growth, operating costs, profitability, cash flow, and funding requirements.